u0068/Biospheres-Notes/Biospheres Overview.md

 		- Smaller, faster version of [[CPU Simulation]].
 		- Real time update on genome change
 			- CPU Sim target: `2Fr = Simulating 256 cells for 30 ticks in 16ms`
-		 - Using a different number of threads to CPU sim to optimise for low cell count
+		 - Using a different number of threads to CPU sim to optimize for low cell count
 		 - Controlled by scrubber
-	 - Optimisations:
+	 - Optimizations:
 		 - Framerate limit, so we don't render more frames than we can display
 - Cell physics properties
 	- I'm considering determining cell orientations based on their relative position to genome instead of doing true angular physics, but I'm unsure how well that would work
 - Cell collisions:
 	- Cells have soft collisions with each other and the world boundary
 	- Force is proportional to overlap between cells and the cells' cytoskeleton gene
-	- Optimisation:
+	- Optimization:
-		- Use spatial partitioning to minimise required number of checks
+		- Use spatial partitioning to minimize required number of checks
 - Cell division:
 	- **DETERMINISTIC ALLOCATION!!!**
 		- Prefix-sum and scatter is a theoretically sound allocator